Rakesh3117/TextToSpeechConverter/README.md

    '''
 ### Usage

-Open the web page in your web browser by following the installation instructions above.
+1.Open the web page in your web browser by following the installation instructions above.

-Enter or paste the text you want to convert into the input field.
+2.Enter or paste the text you want to convert into the input field.

-Customize the speech settings, including language, voice, speed, and pitch, according to your preferences.
+3.Customize the speech settings, including language, voice, speed, and pitch, according to your preferences.

-Click the "Convert" button to generate the speech.
+4.Click the "Convert" button to generate the speech.

-Listen to the generated speech, and if you're satisfied, you can download it as an audio file by clicking the "Download" button.
+5.Listen to the generated speech, and if you're satisfied, you can download it as an audio file by clicking the "Download" button.

-Enjoy using the Text to Speech Converter Web Page for all your text-to-speech needs!
+6.Enjoy using the Text to Speech Converter Web Page for all your text-to-speech needs!

 ### Contributing